 The tradition originates from when Icelanders lived in turf houses, which were mainly buried beneath the earth.

-They were very unpleasant places within, filled with filth, cluttered with people and often animals, and had terrible ventilation, so would get very smokey.
+Their interiors were very unpleasant places, filled with filth, cluttered with people and often animals, and had terrible ventilation, making them very smokey.

 Keeping your baby outside, therefore, was beneficial for its health.
-This custom, as a result, is frequently practised in Iceland to this day with modern Icelandic people.
+As a result, this custom is frequently practiced in Iceland to this day by modern Icelandic people.